kathleenlan/license_to_chat/README.md

 * Add license plate format validators (valid formats will vary based on jurisdiction)

-* Add authentication and a User model (the plan is to allow anyone to view all of the application content without logging in but to require users to log in to add content
+* Add authentication and a User model (The plan is to allow anyone to view all of the application content without logging in but to require users to log in to add content.)

+* Allow users to authenticate using Google or Facebook credentials

-* Add a search functionality
+* Make the search functionality asynchronous

+* Add infinite scrolling on the LicensePlate index page to replace pagination

 * Improve the overall styling and add a logo

-* Add internationalization
+* Add internationalization/localization for different languages